Essential Oils For Spring Allergies

 Spring allergies are no fun for those who suffer from allergy-induced headaches, coughing and sneezing.
 After a long winter, many people look forward to the blooming of trees and flowers in the spring, but this time of year also brings some unwanted nasty side-effects for a growing number of people.

-However, you can get welcome relief to the symptoms that many experience such as itchy eyes, congested sinuses, pounding headaches and runny noses simply by using your trusty essential oils.
+However, you can get welcome relief to the symptoms that many experience with spring allergies such as itchy eyes, congested sinuses, pounding headaches and runny noses simply by using your trusty essential oils.
 Some essential oils bring relief because they are anti-allergenic, whilst others help to clear blocked sinuses.
 This is an area where aromatherapy can be invaluable.

 But why do we get these allergies in the first place?